-I did not understand why the youth groups form 2 different sates had 2 sets of rules.
-In those inconsistent rules the California minors drank alcohol- it was accepted.
+I did not understand why the youth groups from 2 different sates had 2 sets of rules.
+In those inconsistent rules, the California minors drank alcohol- it was accepted.
 The drinking to excess was to become an accepted habit with members of TLW form then on.
 Again, I have gotten ahead of myself in my story about how a nice Iowa church turned into a cult.

-Many heads, many idea – let’ get our own camp grounds.
+Many heads, many ideas – let’ get our own campgrounds.

-My idea was that he we had our own “lake Darling” property we could keep the unruly out of town and really focus on how to act like Christ.
+My idea was that if we had our own “Lake Darling” property we could keep unruly out of town and really focus on how to act like Christ.
 I was a goodie- 2 shoes Christian so I forgave my CA peers and wrote a letter of apology to the newspaper.

 I have no idea what JRS had in mind for what was to be Shiloh, but, this was where I was in on the conception of the Walk as we became to called the movement around ’69 and the conception of Shiloh.